 Network Information System and NIS Client Networking

 The NIS Server holds information in a database or map.
 The portmap utility coordinates communication between the server and client applications.
-Each type of information (scu has host-name to IP address translation) has a particular server that acts as the mater for that information.
+Each type of information (such has host-name to IP address translation) has a particular server that acts as the master for that information.

 Clients send requests to the server and wait for the information.
 If the NIS server does not reply, secondary services, such as DNS or the local Host Table are checked.